Comparison of Anomaly Detectors: Context Matters: Experimental setup

 \subsection{Datasets}

-The experiments used two types of datasets: \textit{tabular} and \textit{image}.
-The idea behind this choice is that the former are popular in the evaluation of \textit{classical} methods, where anomalies should have statistical sense and should be located in areas of low likelihood of normal class, while the latter is favored in the evaluation of \textit{deep} methods, where anomalies have semantical meaning.\footnote{Semantical anomalies do not have to be in areas of a low likelihood of the pixel space of the normal class, since there can be a huge contribution of noise (background).} Therefore, we expect the methods to be tuned to corresponding datasets, and having both allows the assertion of weaknesses.
 The choice of datasets (mainly the tabular ones), was guided by two criteria: first, they ought to be publicly available and second, they should appear in surveys or in articles presenting new methods.
 In total, we have collected $40$ tabular datasets, the majority of which came from the UCI repository~\citep{Dua:2019}.
-With the exception of ANNThyroid, Arrhytmia, HAR, HTRU2, KDD Cup 99 small, Spambase, Mammography, and Seismic, where the anomaly class has a clear semantic meaning (security incident or disease), we have followed the technique of~\citep{emmott2013systematic} for creating datasets for anomaly detection tasks.
-More precisely, we have used only "easy" and "medium" anomalies, as "hard" and "very hard" are not really anomalies in the sense of being clearly statistically distinct from the normal class.
+With the exception of ANNThyroid, Arrhytmia, HAR, HTRU2, KDD Cup 99 (small), Spambase, Mammography, and Seismic, where the anomaly class has a clear meaning (security incident or disease), we have followed the technique of~\citep{emmott2013systematic} for creating artificial datasets for anomaly detection tasks from classification datasets.
+More precisely, we have used only "easy" and "medium" anomalies, as "hard" and "very hard" are not truly anomalous in the sense of being clearly statistically distinct from the normal class.
 Prior to model training, features on tabular datasets were normalized to have zero mean and unit variance.
 Further details of the datasets are provided in Tab.~\ref{tab:tabular_datasets}.

-The number of datasets used for evaluation of deep models is limited, as most works use one of the four popular image datasets: MNIST~\citep{lecun-mnisthandwrittendigit-2010}, FashionMNIST~\citep{xiao2017fashion}, CIFAR10~\citep{krizhevsky2009learning}, and SVHN2~\citep{netzer2011reading}, needless to say, the prior art does not provide consensus on what is considered an anomalous class.
-In this work, we have considered all of them in two different settings, which are described in detail below.
-No preprocessing has been applied prior to training, with the exception of linear extrapolation, which was needed to fit the architecture of some of the methods, namely GANomaly~\cite{akcay2018ganomaly}.
-Basic statistics on image datasets are shown in table Tab.~\ref{tab:image_datasets}.